-where $c_i$ represents the number of components in the Gaussian mixture latent distribution. $p_\theta(\B{z}_i \mid y_i)$ is chosen as a Gaussian distribution with $\Bs{\mu}_{z,i}(y ; \Bs{\theta})$ and $\Bs{\sigma}_{z, i}(y_i ; \Bs{\theta})$ simply being learnable vectors for each $y_i \in \{0, \ldots, c_i-1 \}$, which amounts to a Gaussian mixture model for $\B{z}_i$.
-Conditioned on $\B{z}_i$, $\B{u}_i$ is also defined to be a Gaussian distribution with mean $\Bs{\mu}_{u,i}(\B{z}_i ; \Bs{\theta})$ and diagonal covariance $\Bs{\sigma}_{u,i}(\B{z}_i; \Bs{\theta})$ parameterized using deep nets.
-The generative model setup outlined above translates to having independent decoders --- i.e., mappings from latent variables to scattering covariance representations --- for each time-scale.
-This approach facilitates the independent synthesis of scattering covariance representations for each time-scale for the downstream source separation step.
-However, training this generative model necessitates the use of a latent posterior distribution inference model to enable tractable VI.
+where $c_i$ represents the number of components in the Gaussian mixture latent distribution. $p_\theta(\B{z}_i | y_i)$ is modeled as a Gaussian distribution with $\Bs{\mu}_{z,i}(y ; \Bs{\theta})$ and $\Bs{\sigma}_{z, i}(y_i ; \Bs{\theta})$ simply being learnable vectors for each $y_i \in \{0, \ldots, c_i-1 \}$, which amounts to a Gaussian mixture model for $\B{z}_i$.
+Conditioned on $\B{z}_i$, $\B{u}_i$ is also modeled as a Gaussian distribution with mean $\Bs{\mu}_{u,i}(\B{z}_i ; \Bs{\theta})$ and diagonal covariance $\Bs{\sigma}_{u,i}(\B{z}_i; \Bs{\theta})$ parameterized using deep nets.
+The generative model setup outlined above translates to having independent decoders---i.e., mappings from latent variables to scattering spectra representations---for each timescale.
+This approach enables the independent synthesis of scattering spectra representations for each timescale for the downstream source separation step.
+To train this generative model tractably using VI, we define an inference model in the next section that approximates the latent posterior distribution.